The-Web3-Compass/web3-compass-data-repository/examples/example-12/frontend/user-journey.md

 If the user won and wants to pay from Avalanche Fuji instead, they select “Pay from Avalanche Fuji” and click “Pay Cross-Chain.”

 The frontend calls `payForItemCrossChain` with the destination chain ID, destination token address, and a solver fee.
-The contract approves the OnlySwaps router, calls `requestCrossChainSwap`, and creates a swap intent.
+The contract approves the only swaps router, calls `requestCrossChainSwap`, and creates a swap intent.

-Solvers watching the OnlySwaps network see this intent and compete to fulfill it.
+Solvers watching the only swaps network see this intent and compete to fulfill it.
 One solver sends RUSD to the seller on Base from their own liquidity.
 They then submit proof to the dcipher network.
 Once verified, that solver gets reimbursed on Avalanche by pulling the winner’s funds.

 Seller gets paid on Base.
 Winner pays from Avalanche.
 No bridge.
 No wrapped tokens.
 Just works.